lucianistrati/Benefits-of-a-coworking-environment/README.md

 # Advantages
 - no time spent on commuting
 - no money spent on commuting
+- no need to spend money out or to pack food at home

 # Disadvantages
 - daily commuting time